 Wildlife Habitat Description:

 The preserves include nearshore habitats along sandy beaches and mangrove-dominated shorelines.
-Submerged habitats include oyster bars, seagrass beds, coral communities and springfed caves.
-Abundant islands, including those formed from dredge spoil material, are also part of the preserve.
-Approximately one-third of Florida's coral species can be found in the Pinellas County Aquatic Preserve.
+Submerged habitats include oyster bars, seagrass beds, coral communities and spring-fed caves.
+Abundant islands, including those formed from dredge spoil material, also are part of the preserve.
+About one-third of Florida's coral species can be found in the Pinellas County Aquatic Preserve.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?